in28minutes/java-cheat-sheet/README.md

     return true;
 }
 ```

 ### hashCode method
 - HashCode's are used in hashing to decide which group (or bucket) an object should be placed into.
-A group of object's might share the same hashcode.
-The implementation of hash code decides effectiveness of Hashing.
-A good hashing function evenly distributes object's into different groups (or buckets).
+   - A group of object's might share the same hashcode.
+   - The implementation of hash code decides effectiveness of Hashing.
+   - A good hashing function evenly distributes object's into different groups (or buckets).

-#### hashCode method properties
+hashCode method properties
 - If obj1.equals(obj2) is true, then obj1.hashCode() should be equal to obj2.hashCode()
 - obj.hashCode() should return the same value when run multiple times, if values of obj used in equals() have not changed.
 - If obj1.equals(obj2) is false, it is NOT required that obj1.hashCode() is not equal to obj2.hashCode().
 Two unequal objects MIGHT have the same hashCode.

-#### hashCode method example
-A sample hashcode implementation of Client class which meets above constraints is given below:
+Example
 ```
 //Client class
 @Override